Special Offer

 Signs that it may be time to hire

-At smaller companies, employees often take on many roles, frequently switching from task to task and working outside their job description to keep up with business growth.
-Even though this ability to work across departments is a sign of flexibility, resourcefulness and drive, it can also be a clue that your employees need assistance.
-This over-extension can eventually lead to burnout, low productivity and inefficiencies in your business.
+At smaller companies, employees often take on many roles, frequently switching between tasks and working outside their job description to keep up with business growth.
+Even though this ability to work across departments is a sign of flexibility, resourcefulness and drive, it can also indicate that your employees need assistance.

 • High employee turnover rate